activatethefud/RSS_generator/README.md

 * Channel_Link
 * Channel_Description (1 liner)
 * Article_Title_CSS_Selector
-* Artice_Link_CSS_Selector
+* Article_Link_CSS_Selector
 * Article_Description_CSS_Selector

 CSS Selectors can be easily copied using the browser.
-I've used Firefox and in it you do: Right click (On the element you need the CSS selector for) -> Inspect element -> Once you've indentified the correct element, by right clicking on the element, you can find Copy -> CSS Selector.
+I've used Firefox and in it you do: Right click (On the element you need the CSS selector for) -> Inspect element -> Once you've identified the correct element, by right clicking on the element, you can find Copy -> CSS Selector.

 **WARNING** By default the browser copies the CSS selector for that particular